freedomofpress/securedrop-client/README.md

 ### Developer environment on Qubes

-* Ran by directly invoking the client `python -m securedrop_client`.
+* Ran by directly invoking the client `python -m securedrop_client` in the `sd-svs` AppVM
 * Requires that `make all` in the `securedrop-workstation` repository has completed successfully
+* For convienient access to network in order to clone the repository and push branches, you'll need to add a NetVM (`sys-firewall`)
 * Uses `~/.securedrop_client` as its configuration directory
 * Requests/responses proxied via the `securedrop-proxy` RPC service (and Tor is used)
 * `split-gpg` is used with the key configured in the `sd-gpg` AppVM